NykBswr/retailer-pt-sepedaonthelsurabaya/README.md

 ## Features

 1. Data visualization on the dashboard using **ApexCharts**.
 2. Responsive design with **TailwindCSS** for a modern user interface.
 3. Data management integrated with **Firebase**.

 ### Key Features:

 1. **Checkout System:**
    The cashier can process customer purchases quickly and easily.
 The checkout system supports various payment methods and records all sales transactions.
+Here is the sequence:

+   1. **Select Product:**

+      Cashier can quickly and easily select the products they wish to purchase.
+   2. **Checkout Confirmation:**

+      The system confirms the selected products and payment details before finalizing the transaction.
+   3. **After Confrim:**

+      After confirmation, the checkout system processes the payment and the purchase history will be displayed on the dashboard page.
-2. **Product Management:**
+2. **Dashboard:**
+   The website includes a dashboard where the cashier or manager can review transaction history and sales reports, including metrics on revenue, total sales, and stock levels.
+This helps in making informed business decisions.
+The cashier can view the complete history of all transactions.
+This feature is useful for keeping track of daily sales and verifying orders.
+3. **Product:**

    * **Add Products:** Staff can add new products with desired specifications, such as product name, price, stock quantity, and additional item details like wheel type and frame type.
    * **Edit Products:** Existing product information can be updated, including price, stock, and specifications.
    * **Delete Products:** Products that are no longer sold can be removed from the inventory.
    * **View Products:** All available products can be displayed on the product page, making it easy for staff to check inventory.
-3. **Order Products from Suppliers:**
+4. **Order Products from Suppliers:**
+   Image

    The cashier can place orders to suppliers for items that are low in stock.
 The supplier will ship the ordered items using a distributor service.
-4. **Transaction History:**
-   The cashier can view the complete history of all transactions.
-This feature is useful for keeping track of daily sales and verifying orders.
-5. **Sales Reports and Dashboard:**
-   The website includes a dashboard where the cashier or manager can review detailed sales reports, including metrics on revenue, total sales, and stock levels.
-This helps in making informed business decisions.

 ## Technologies Used

 - **Flask**: Python web framework used to build the backend and manage routing, data handling, and server-side logic for the application.
 - **TailwindCSS**: CSS framework for responsive and flexible UI/UX design.
 - **Firebase**: Cloud-based platform offering database and storage solutions to manage product data and user interactions.
 - **ApexCharts**: Library used for creating interactive and dynamic data charts.

 ## Installation